 There are 13 villages around the shores of the lake and you can either hike or catch a lancha (boat) between them.
 Prices vary from Q10 to Q30 depending on how far you’re going.
 No matter where you are you can stand at the end of the pier, waiting for one of the lanchas to pick you up, and you’ll have an incredible view.

-Panajachel is a popular resort town with great choices for accommodation, food and shopping.
+Panajachel is a popular resort town with great choices for accommodation, food, and shopping.
 This is where you’ll arrive when you catch the bus from Antigua.
-There are a few ATMs, and you’ll need to get cash out here because most other places won’t accept card.
+There are a few ATMs, and you’ll need to get cash out here because most other places won’t accept a card.
 The only other ATM we found was in San Pedro and it’s known for being a little dodgy.

 Santa Cruz rises above the water and is the place you should visit if you want to try an altitude dive in a volcanic lake.
 I dived with Iguana Perdida who also offer accommodation.
 We chose to do one dive (US$35, $65 for two tank dive) and we explored the sunken Hotel Casa del Mundo.
 Very cool and very creepy.

 San Marcos is the place to get in touch with your inner hippy.
 There are yoga classes, holistic centers, rebirthing classes and also some great restaurants.
 We stayed in Hotel Quetzal in a spacious room for a good price, although it was right above the families living room and it was very noisy.
 Head to Restaurant Fe for a good English fry up!

 If you want to get creative then head to San Juan.
 Visit one of the many cooperatives selling locally made textiles, paintings, and weavings or enroll yourself in a weaving or painting class and learn a new skill to take home with you.
 It’s also a really cheap place to get some good, traditional food.